 a.
-Making a complaint to Concern's Active Citizenship team
+Making a complaint to Concern's Global Citizenship team

-You can complain directly to Concern's Active Citizenship team, who run Concern's educational activities, if you think there was a problem with any of our activities or events.
+You can complain directly to Concern's Global Citizenship team if you think there was a problem with any of our activities or events.
 For example, if you had a complaint about something that happened at a Concern Debate or a workshop, if you thought our competition rules were unfair, or if you were unhappy about the venue for an event, you should contact us directly by telephone or email.
 We are happy to talk through complaints but we will request that you put your complaint in writing, so that we have a full record of it, and can investigate it thoroughly.
-The complaint will be followed up by the Active Citizenship team, and a written response will be issued within two weeks.
+The complaint will be followed up by the Global Citizenship team, and a written response will be issued within two weeks.
 If a complaint involves a specific member of staff, it will be handled by that person's line manager through the applicable procedure.